ForensicArtifacts/artifacts-kb/Template.md

 This section provides a short description of the artifact.

+## Significance

+Section that explains the significance of the artficate, for example it is known to be used as a persistence mechanism or provides insight into user activity.

 ### Sub section

 Sub section that explains a specific detail of the artifact.